systemcarl/weblog/articles/devlogs/blank/ci-cd.md

     directly serve HTTP requests.
 However, this is not ideal; it's much easier and more secure to use a dedicated
     web server application as a [reverse proxy].
-In this case, I needed to handle [TLS termination] for
+In this case, I needed to handle [Transport Layer Security (TLS) termination] for
     [hypertext transfer secure (HTTPS) connections]
  — an encrypted HTTP protocol.
 SvelteKit applications are also not designed to directly serve static assets.